redox-os/book/src/build-system-reference.md

 - `make u.recipe-name` - Clean the recipe source code (**please backup or submit your source changes before the execution of this command**).
 - `make cr.recipe-name` - A shortcut for `make c.recipe r.recipe`
 - `make ucr.recipe-name` - A shortcut for `make u.recipe c.recipe r.recipe` (**please backup or submit your source changes before the execution of this command**).
+- All recipe commands (f, r, c, u, cr, ucr) can be run with multiple recipes, just separate them by `,`, e.g. `make f.recipe1,recipe2` will donwload the sources of `recipe1` and `recipe 2`

 ### QEMU/VirtualBox